matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 }
 ```

-This condition can be used to notify me whenever someone sends a reply to a thread
+This condition matches whenever someone sends a reply to a thread that `@me:my.server`
-that I have also replied to.
+has also replied to.
 For example, if there's a thread on event `A` and
-I have sent event `B`, the rule could match event `C` from another user.
+`@me:my.server` has sent event `B`, the rule would match event `C` sent from
+another user.

 ```mermaid
 flowchart RL